 No surprises here, but then, what happens when a person who works on a First-World country decides to use his/her savings on a Third-World Country?
 His/her money stretches and allows him/her to live a very luxurious life for a very low price.

 When a Third-World person travels abroad to a First-World Country, the opposite happens.
-My best advice for Mexicans who want to actually save a lot of money is for them to work for a long period of time in a First-World Country or to start their own company with foreign clients, there’s no other legal way, basically.
+My best advice for Mexicans who want to actually save a lot of money is for them to work for a long period of time in a First-World Country (for example, check out how to apply for a working holiday visa for Australia) or to start their own company with foreign clients, there’s no other legal way, basically.

 But hey, how about vacationing in another developing country?
 Good idea and I absolutely agree with you, my hypothetical reader.
 However, there is one small problem: We, as humans, always tend to crave for something extremely different.